SigmanGroup/HT_TSs_Opt/README.md

 ## Step 7: Properties Computation and Extraction

-The following `gauss_input.com` template is used to generate input files for properties computations, which, for computational efficiency, are performed with the same _xtb_-Gaussian approach as Step 4.
+The following `gauss_input.com` template is used to generate input files for the computation of molecular descriptors, which, for computational efficiency, are performed with the same _xtb_-Gaussian approach as Step 4.
 The solvent should be adapted based on the reaction.

 ```
 %chk=file_name.chk